Where is the best place to stay in Rio for Carnival?

 The Brazilian men are extremely forward here and it’s apparently tradition for them to kiss as many pretty girls as they can during Carnival.
 We definitely became part of this tradition as they chant ‘beijo, beijo beijo!‘ in your face, making it almost impossible to say no.

-The well know phrase ‘you’re in Brazil’ is used for any situation you may be doubting.
+The well known phrase ‘you’re in Brazil’ is used for any situation you may be doubting.
 Somehow making everything acceptable because you are actually in Brazil.
 Of course you can say no if you don’t want to – but as a traveler in Brazil, I wanted to immerse myself in as many local traditions as I could.

 A lot of locals were keen to speak to us in their broken English to find out where we were from and if we liked Brazil so far.
 Everyone was super friendly and welcoming making our first few days in Rio so amazing.